yext/docker-registry-proxy/README.md

 A caching proxy for Docker; allows centralised management of (multiple) registries and their authentication; caches images from *any* registry.
 Caches the potentially huge blob/layer requests (for bandwidth/time savings), and optionally caches manifest requests ("pulls") to avoid rate-limiting.

+### `0.6.11`: Add extra /healthy endpoint that redirects to /healthz endpoint

+You can now hit the caching layer health endpoint at `:8443/healthy`.
+This will redirect to `/healthz`

 ### `0.6.10`: Add health endpoint for https caching layer on port 8443

 You can now hit the caching layer health endpoint at `:8443/healthz`.
 This will return the health and ssl info.